atharvachute3124/Fake-News-Detection-using-Pre-Trained-GloVe-vectors/README.md

 ## Overview
 This Neural model was trained on a GPU provided by kaggle.
-It uses pre-trained GloVe embeddings which can be downloaded from https://nlp.stanford.edu/projects/glove/ or https://www.kaggle.com/jdpaletto/glove-global-vectors-for-word-representation
+It uses pre-trained GloVe embeddings which can be downloaded from [here](https://nlp.stanford.edu/projects/glove/) or [here.](https://www.kaggle.com/jdpaletto/glove-global-vectors-for-word-representation)

 ## Dataset
-This dataset(~41MB zip) can be downloaded from here => https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset
+This dataset(~41MB zip) can be downloaded from [here.](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset)

 ## Dependencies
 * pip install tensorflow